 The only problem is, I usually hate what they’re packaged in…

-The little tin buckets are kind of cute, but red and green isn’t really my color scheme…at least this year;) I didn’t mind the green foil on the white poinsettias, because they kind of blended in.
+The little tin buckets are kind of cute, but red and green isn’t really my color scheme…at least this year;) I didn’t mind the green foil on the white poinsettias, because it kind of blended in.
 But the little buckets are heading for the thrift store.